OpenConext-Attic/OpenConext-Howto/09_PDP.md

 ...
 ```
 ## PDP
 Now we can install the actual PDP server, which consists of an API server and admin GUI.
+This installation will, for now, shortcut the SAML authentication in order to have a functional service up and running.
+It shouldn't be too difficult to extend the apache configuration to SAML authenticated behaviour.

 First install required packages
 ```